 - This medicine may cause the following problems:

-- Never share an insulin pen or cartridge with anyone.
-Shared needles or pens can pass hepatitis viruses, HIV, and other illnesses from one person to another.
+- Never share insulin pens, cartridges, or needles with anyone.
+Sharing these can pass hepatitis viruses, HIV, and other illnesses from one person to another.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: